grings/MemoryDLL/README.md

 end;

 initialization
   // Attempt to load the DLL upon program startup.
-Halt execution with error code 1 if it fails. if not LoadDLL() then begin
+Halt execution with error
+  //code 1 if it fails.
+  if not LoadDLL() then
+  begin
     Halt(1);